crystal-lang/install-crystal/README.md

 [Find usages in the wild!](https://github.com/search?l=YAML&q=%22oprypin%2Finstall-crystal%22&type=Code)

 Alternatively, you can use the container-based approach [as in the starter workflow][crystal-starter] (without this action), but the advantage here is the unified approach to installation across 3 systems.
+[Using a custom container has disadvantages on its own, too](https://forum.crystal-lang.org/t//2837).

 ## Usage